TristanCacqueray/tristancacqueray.github.io/content/blog/introducing-animation-fractal.md

 - How the project works, and,
 - What the implementation looks like.

-But first, here is a video  where I demonstration the app along with a modular synthesizer:
+But first, here is a video  where I demonstrate the app along with a modular synthesizer:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LqAKjAut_ag" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>